Japanese amberjack: As food

 Some of the fish consumed are caught wild, but a substantial amount is farmed (about 120,000 tonnes per year).
 To populate the pens, every May, workers fish for the small wild fry (called mojako), which can be found under floating seaweed.
 They scoop out the seaweed together with the mojako and put the mojako in cages in the sea.

 The small fry grow until they reach 10 to 50 grams in mass; the fry are called inada in eastern Japan (Kantō).
 They are then sold to aquaculturists, who grow them until they reach 3 kilograms (youth, called hamachi) or 5 kilograms (adult, called buri).
-These days, most aquaculturists use extruded pellets to feed the fish.